Passo di Lanza, Paularo

 Near the Cason di Lanza, along the forest road that goes up towards the Val Dolce, outcrops of grey limestones from the Middle Devonian can easily be seen.
 You can pick out numerous fossil remains.
 The most abundant, which appear as thin tubes, are Stromatoporoids, distant relatives of the current sponges that lived in the lagoons protected within the bodies of the reef.
 Sections of some corals and the rather rarer brachiopods can also be distinguished.
 These rocks are called informally “Stromatoporoid limestones” due to the abundance of the remains of these organisms.

 The forest road is crossed by a narrow strip of dark red rocks that stand out from the grey and brown ones.
 They derive from the ancient sands of a desert environment and were formed about 260 million years ago, at the end of the Palaeozoic, during the Upper Permian.
 They are called the Val Gardena Sandstones and are widespread further west, near the Rio Cordin.
 Their peculiarity is that here they have been set among older rocks by the tectonic upheavals that generated the Alps.

 3Panorama across the Val Dolce

-From this vantage point, equipped with signs, one can observe one of the most evocative parts of the area called the Val Dolce.
-The name derives from the characteristic morphology that contrasts with the rugged limestone walls of the Creta d’Aip of the Monte di Val Dolce and the Cavallo di Pontebba which together form the backdrop.
+From this vantage point, equipped with signs, you can observe one of the most evocative parts of the area called the Val Dolce.
+The name - Val Dolce means "sweet valley" - derives from the characteristic morphology that contrasts with the rugged limestone walls of the Creta d’Aip of the Monte di Val Dolce and the Cavallo di Pontebba which together form the backdrop.
 These differences are due to the differing degrees of erodibility of the outcropping rocks.

 4Fossil tracks on the path